rossrobino/ovr/apps/docs/src/content/docs.md

 );
 ```

-You can `return` or `yield` most data types from a component, they will be rendered as you might expect.
+You can `return` or `yield` most data types from a component, they will be rendered as you might expect:

 ```tsx
 function* DataTypes() {